DelNov/T-Flows/readme.md

   mpirun for parallel processing)

 T-Flows is, in essence, a fluid flow solver without any graphical user interface (GUI).
-Although it comes with its own grid generator, it is very rudimental, and an external grid generation software would be highly desirable for meshing complex computational domains.
-We regularly use GMSH and would highly recommend it for its inherent scipting ability, but if you have access to any commercial grid generator which can export meshes in ANSYS' ```.msh``` (and ```.cas```, **this should be checked**) format, that would just fine.
+Although it comes with its own grid generator, it is very rudimentary, and an external grid generation software would be highly desirable for meshing complex computational domains.
+We regularly use GMSH and would highly recommend it for its inherent scripting ability, but if you have access to any commercial grid generator which can export meshes in ANSYS' ```.msh``` (and ```.cas```, **this should be checked**) format, that would just fine.

-Having no GUI, T-Flows relies on external tools for visualisation of results.
-The results are saved in ```.vtu```, ParaView's unstructured data format, and any visualisation software which can read that format is highly desirable for post-processing of results.
+Having no GUI, T-Flows relies on external tools for visualization of results.
+The results are saved in ```.vtu```, ParaView's unstructured data format, and any visualization software which can read that format is highly desirable for post-processing of results.

 From its beginnings, T-Flows was developed for parallel execution with Message Passing Interface (MPI).
-If you inted to run it on parallel computational platforms, you will also need an installation of OpenMPI on your system.
+If you intend to run it on parallel computational platforms, you will also need an installation of OpenMPI on your system.

 ## Optional software packages <a name="soft_req_opt"></a>